tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 }
 ```
 Note that the `BuildConfig.SERVER_BASE_URL` will be set with the value of `EXAMPLE_SERVER_BASE_URL` you defined in `tru-id.properties`.

-We have also added the `HttpLoggingInterceptor` just so we can check what is going on every step of the way.

 Now we are ready to create the SubscriberCheck using the provided phone number: